Wednesday 9 December 2015

 ALOO CHANA CHAAT

-Chaats and Slurps have become synonymous for me these days.
-I am so much loving them that I keep doing it for myself, rest in the family are not chaat lovers.
+Chaats have become essential for me now-a-days.
+I enjoy and keep doing a variety of them for myself.
+The rest in the family are not chaat lovers.
 On the contrary, food is something you enjoy in the company of others.
-Though they say, it is very essential to pamper self, to do or have what makes the soul happy.
-Perhaps, the upbringing/values taught are such in the entire subcontinent, by default the lady of the house cannot think beyond her family, her personal likes and dislikes takes a backseat.
-It has got nothing to do with lack of freedom or anything in the present day situation, it is just the frame of mind we are stuck in.
+Though they say it is essential to pamper the self, to do or have what makes the soul happy.
+Perhaps the upbringing / values taught are such in the Indian subcontinent that by default the women folks cannot think beyond the family, their personal likes and dislikes take a backseat.
+It has got nothing to do with the lack of freedom or anything, it is about the frame of mind we are stuck in.
 It is a debatable issue and need not continue here.

-What I was trying to say is, I keep a chaat item whenever there are guests at home.
+What I was trying to say is that I keep a chaat item whenever there are guests at home.
 Looking back, I remember a cute, funny story regarding chaat.
-Though not a favourite then, all of a sudden I started loving them while I was expecting.
-I was severely restricted from having them by the senior man.
-Completely ignoring it was in the interest of the mother and child, I felt it was a serious threat on my freedom.
+Though not a favourite then, all of a sudden I started loving them while I was expecting our son.
+I was restricted from having them by the man.
+Completely ignoring it was in the interest of the mother and the child, I felt it was a serious threat on my freedom.
 Looking for an opportunity, one day I got it.
-A lazy afternoon, the man was sleeping, I heard a vendor passing by... irresistible calls to have his 'ghugni'...
-I leaped to the balcony, asked him to stop, had it to heart's content.
-Reactions started after 1 hour when I started feeling sick and thrown out everything.
-A sleepless night with a wiser soul was spent, next 10-12 years I did not have chaats, neither was I much into variety cooking being so busy looking after my son.
-Cooking was limited exclusively to Bengali regular dishes.
+On a lazy afternoon, the man was sleeping, I heard a vendor passing by... tempted by the irresistible calls to have his 'ghugni'...
+I ran to the balcony, asked him to stop, had it to my heart's content.
+The reaction started after an hour when I started feeling sick and threw off everything.
+A sleepless night with a wiser soul was spent.
+Next 10-12 years I did not have chaats, neither was I into cooking a variety being busy looking after our son.
+Cooking was limited exclusively to the Bengali regular dishes.

 INGREDIENTS: